YasarGencer/Unity3D-ProjectFPS/README.md

 - Interactables
 - InteractionEvent
 - Interactions:
-  - Event Only
+  - Event Only: Creates interactables uses only events
-  - Keypad
+  - Keypad: Opens and closes a choosen door